danielrosehill/Claude-Slash-Commands/commands-flat/context-to-claude.md

 I would like you to do two things:

 1: Read context.md (or similar filename).
-Lightly edit it for clarity: add missing paragraph spacing, punctuation; fix typos; add headings and subheadings to note flow.
+Lightly edit it for clarity: add missing paragraph spacing, puncutation; fix typos; add headings and subheadings to note flow.

+Then:

 2: Create CLAUDE.md.
 CLAUDE.md should be a condensed and clarified version of the context file that zones in on the key points from an AI agent's perspective.
 Include, in CLAUDE.md a note that there is longer form context data also available in the repo.